kube-ci/engine/docs/setup/developer-guide/overview.md

 ```

 #### Dependency management
-Kubeci-engine uses [Glide](https://github.com/Masterminds/glide) to manage dependencies.
+KubeCI engine uses [Glide](https://github.com/Masterminds/glide) to manage dependencies.
 Dependencies are already checked in the `vendor` folder.
 If you want to update/add dependencies, run:
 ```console
 $ glide slow
 ```

 #### Build Docker images
 To build and push your custom Docker image, follow the steps below.
-To release a new version of Kubeci-engine, please follow the [release guide](/docs/setup/developer-guide/release.md).
+To release a new version of KubeCI engine, please follow the [release guide](/docs/setup/developer-guide/release.md).

 ```console
 # Build Docker image